-The lighting on the exterior of the building brings warmth to the gardens once the sun has set.
+The locally based, ASA Studios, ensured that the lighting on the exterior of the building brings warmth to the gardens once the sun has set.
 The well-lit entrance highlights the carved walls with pictorials from days gone by.
 The light also welcomes the guest to an extraordinary dining experience.
 When the guest enters the building, they are greeted by soft light that illuminates the carefully chosen artifacts representing the Chăm culture.
 The hanging lanterns are reminiscent of the lanterns hanging from the boats as they traverse the waterways.

 Le Meridien Thimphu

 Nestled in the eastern Himalayan range, Bhutan (Druk Yul or Land of Thunder Dragon) is considered “the happiest countries in the world.”
 Thimphu is the kingdom’s capital and sprawls down steep slopes with many gradients greater than 30%.
 It is the country’s most modern city, yet it has retained the unique character of a Bhutanese town.

 Between the only international airport, Paro, and Thimphu, there are many sacred sites.
 This includes the iconic Taktsang Palphug (Tiger’s Nest) Monastery that clings to cliffs above the valley.
 Thimphu is a culturally rich city with a long tradition of literature written in the Yo Jig script.
 Much of the scholastic literature revolves around the Buddhist monasteries and is preserved in the National Museum.